H4rfu1/numbering-and-shuffle-playlist-for-usb-music-player/README.md

 - copy scans.py to place of mp3 file
 - open terminal from place of scans.py
 - run command : python3 scans.py

+after run it will generate playlist.m3u (playlist file) & playlist.txt (list of playlist)